 Most of the time, businesses send a digital receipt to your phone or email address after making an online purchase.
 In recent years, stores also have had the option to send your receipts digitally.

-Like any other type of receipt, a digital receipt is proof of payment without all the paper clutter.
 For that reason, this receipt type is considered more convenient than paper receipts, since digital receipts are less likely to get lost, fade, or save paper.

 For customers, having a digital version of your receipt makes it easier to sort and organize.
 A digital receipt is also an efficient way to write expense reports and file taxes for businesses.